-The Council further finds that this amendment will not effect the environment in any way.
+The Council further finds that these this amendments will not affect the environment in any way.
 This finding is also consistent with Supply System assurances and NRC findings.
 In its Environmental Assessment/Impact Statement, Attachment 3 to its NRC application, the Supply System concluded that the change in names involves (i) no significant change in the types or amounts of any effluent that may be released offsite, and (ii) no significant increase in individual or cumulative occupational radiation exposures.